Central Texas Battle of the Books Rules

 Questions may come from the body of the book, illustrations, glossary, author notes, or any other information provided by the author.
 Questions will not be asked from the cover illustration of the book.

-Round 1 will consist of twenty-five questions worth 1 point each.
-A question will be read and teams have 25 seconds to discuss their answer and write it on a white board.
-All teams will display their answers at the same time.
+Round 1 will consist of at least twenty-five questions worth 1 point each.
+A question will be read and teams have 25 seconds to discuss and answer.

-Titles of books must be written exactly as displayed on the Authority List and must be spelled correctly.
-No partial credit will be given.
+Titles of books must be identified exactly as displayed on the Authority List.

 After Round 1, ALL teams will continue on to Round 2.